 No appointment is needed if you will be attending regular office hours (denoted above).
-If you would like to book an appointment outside this time, please e-mail us for a zoom meeting.
+If you would like to book an appointment outside this time, please e-mail us.
 The Instructor will be available to discuss your grades, material, or more general topics about psychology, whereas the TA can aid in learning/understanding course material.
 Please be advised the TA has no power to change grades or postpone due dates; the TA is a learning resource.